-Approved by Calo PS Board of Directors June 4, 2024 Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness teachers.
+Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness teachers.
 Indicators such as increased participation in Professional Learning Communities, interdisciplinary collaboration, and peer mentoring relationships will provide insight in this area.
 Long-Term Impact: We will evaluate the long-term impact of professional development initiatives by tracking outcomes beyond immediate changes in student achievement or teacher practice.
 This can include measures such as college and career readiness, lifelong learning skills, and student success after graduation.
 1.2 Action: Diagnostic Assessments and MTSS Academic Interventions Need: Diagnostic assessments and MTSS academic interventions are critical components of a comprehensive approach to supporting student learning and academic success across all grade levels and student groups.
-By identifying learning needs early, providing addresses the diverse needs of students, promotes equity and access to support services, and fosters collaboration and coherence in educational practices throughout our school.
-Providing these diagnostics and supports addresses several needs, including equity and Monitoring the effectiveness of diagnostic assessments and MTSS academic interventions requires a combination of quantitative and qualitative metrics.
+By identifying learning needs early, providing Implementing diagnostic assessments and MTSS academic interventions on an LEA-wide basis addresses the diverse needs of students, promotes equity and access to support services, and fosters collaboration and coherence in educational practices throughout our school.
+Providing these diagnostics and supports addresses several needs, including equity and access for all students in our online environment, early intervention, data-driven decision making, professional collaboration and development, and Monitoring the effectiveness of diagnostic assessments and MTSS academic interventions requires a combination of quantitative and qualitative metrics.
 Student Progress and Growth: Measure changes in student academic